arjungup740/project_ideas/README.md

-1) Auto emailer to parents to exercise
+1) Auto emailer to parents reminders to exercise

 2) Autoemailer and scraper for fun facts